What reaction can occur, if any, when the following experiments a... | Pearson+ Channels

 What reaction can occur, if any, when the following experiments are carried out under standard-state conditions?

-(b) A strip of lead is dipped into an aqueous solution of AgNO3.
+(a) A strip of zinc is dipped into an aqueous solution of Pb(NO3)2.

 Relevant Solution